Agent5055/Vibe_Coding_hackathon_2025/PERFORMANCE_FUNCTIONALITY_REPORT.md

 3. Create checklists using the task list button
 4. Fill in title, content, and select tags from dropdown
 5. Optional: Enable revision reminder with custom days
-6. Click pin button to keep note at top of list
+6. Click pin button to keep note at top of list (available on hover in all views)
-4. Save note - keywords are automatically extracted
+7. Save note - keywords are automatically extracted, word count updated
+8. Double-click any note to view in read-only mode
-5. Notes appear in dashboard with all metadata
+9. Notes appear in dashboard with all metadata

 **Performance:**
 - Create note: < 50ms